London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 5 Star Rating What a great spot for traditional British roast.
 The Yorkshire pudding was excellent and the beef was tasty and tender.
 The cocktails were also quite delicious.
 It’s definitely not a Sunday night at the pub and far more upscale.
 And such a great location right in the borough market.

-Chris Mann - a month ago
+Chris Mann - 2 months ago

 Show More